datagrok-ai/public/help/domains/chem/chem.md

 ### ADME/Tox

 The **ADME/Tox** tool predicts absorption, distribution, metabolism, excretion, toxicity, solubility, and lipophilicity properties for chemical structures.
-The tool obtains predictions for either a single chemical structure (implemeted as a chemical info pane) or for an entire column of structures (available from the context menu).
+The tool obtains predictions for either a single chemical structure (implemented as a chemical info pane) or for an entire column of structures (available from the context menu).
 Under the hood, the tool uses publicly available [ADMETlab](https://github.com/ifyoungnet/ADMETlab) models.

 <!--[gif placeholder]-->

 <details>
 <summary>How to use</summary>

-For indiviual molecules, the ADME/Tox prediction happens automatically as you browse the dataset.
+For individual molecules, the ADME/Tox prediction happens automatically as you browse the dataset.
 Upon clicking a molecule, the **Context Panel** dynamically updates to show all available predictions in the **ADME/Tox** info pane.

 To predict properties for the entire column: